Join us for one of the most unique and powerful education experiences in the world.

 Please visit the Class Afloat Foundation website for more information on how to apply for a Class Afloat Foundation Scholarship.

-Class Afloat offers a limited number of ‘Young Sailor Scholarships’ to support students in the extraordinary educational experience of attending high school while sailing a majestic tall ship.
+Class Afloat offers a limited number of ‘Young Sailor Scholarships’ to support students in the extraordinary educational experience of attending high school, Gap Year or taking University courses, while sailing a majestic tall ship.
 Class Afloat Young Sailor Scholarships may be awarded to young sailors who best demonstrate the values of excellence, integrity, community, teamwork, accountability, respect, commitment and achievement in his or her sailing and academic life.

 To be eligible for this scholarship, candidates must submit:

-- A reference letter from a sailing school, yacht club, coach or captain
+- A reference letter from a sailing school, yacht club or sail training program coach or captain

 - A letter of intent, outlining that they: have demonstrated leadership in their school, sailing club and community; are willing and capable to participate fully onboard the vessel and in the classroom; are willing to send voyage updates, testimonials, videos and photographs that can be published by Class Afloat, if required

 Candidates may choose to send documents in conjunction with or following their application to Class Afloat.

 Please submit documents to: firstname.lastname@example.org

 Tall Ships America offers two scholarships, the Henry H. Anderson, Jr. Sail Training Scholarships and the Ernestine Bennett Memorial Sail Training Scholarships.

 Though the amounts of these scholarships are limited, applicants to Class Afloat are eligible for consideration.
 Applications are assessed four times each year.